Skip to content

 4. Functions

-Functions, which I remember also being called subroutines, are blocks of code that complete a piece of logic and are meant to be read by humans.
-From this perspective, the foundation of modular programming in C is the function.
+I recall that functions are also known as subroutines.
+A function is simply a block of logic designed to be read by humans.
+From this perspective, functions are the foundation of modular programming in C.

-I've actually met people who believe that function calls waste time and therefore functions shouldn't be written—well, the first part is true, but the second part is wrong.
-They clearly don't know that modern compilers optimize unnecessary function calls by inlining them directly (i.e., inserting the code snippet at the call site, saving the time consumed by pushing/popping the stack and triggering pipeline flushes).
-Besides, do you really need to worry about the time taken by a function call?
+I have actually met developers who believed that function calls were a waste of time and argued against writing functions.
+They were right about the overhead, but wrong about the conclusion, because they clearly overlooked how modern compilers optimize away unnecessary function calls via inlining (inserting code directly at the call site to save time spent pushing/popping the stack and flushing the pipeline).
+Besides, do you really need to optimize to the point where you must worry about the time taken by a function jump?

 4.1 Function Definition and Declaration